pworden/Trycycler_summary/README.md

 - *To turn ignore one or more assemblers used in the **high_cov_assembly_script.sh** open the script and comment out the unwanted assembler/s*

-**2. Reconcile assemblies (Manual checking and selection)
+**2. Reconcile assemblies (Manual checking and selection) This is the limiting step as each assembly must be reconciled manually.
+Meaning, find all the clusters for each barcode that can be reconciled and then run the script on each cluster that pass the guidelines summary (below).
 <https://github.com/bogemad/trycycler_scripts/blob/main/exnrec.sh>**

 Check multiple assembler outputs from "user_filename.trycycler.log.txt" output